Welcome to Foundry Research!

 The work represented on this webpage is not inclusive of all the research happening across the Foundry network.
 We look forward to continuing to expand the content on this webpage and to highlight and celebrate the incredible work of all our partners, collaborators and communities in our network who are contributing to this important field of research.

 We acknowledge, with much gratitude, that our work takes place on land steeped in rich Indigenous history and home to many First Nations, Inuit and Métis Peoples today.
 We recognize and respect Indigenous Peoples as traditional stewards of this land and the enduring relationship that exists between Indigenous Peoples and their traditional territories.
 We recognize the role research has played and continues to play in perpetuating harm towards Indigenous Peoples and communities and our necessary role in Truth and Reconciliation to repair and move forward in conducting this work in a good way.
-We see the potential for research to improve the health outcomes and experiences of youth across BC, and we are learning, and unlearning, in ways for our work to be part of that positive change.
+We see the potential for research to improve the health outcomes and experiences of youth across British Columbia, and we are learning, and unlearning, in ways for our work to be part of that positive change.

 Current Studies